puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 The peadm::add_compiler plan can be used to add a new compiler to a PE architecture or replace an existing one with new configuration.

-## Add compiler to an exising PE instance
+## Add a compiler to an existing PE cluster

 Prepare to run the plan using a params.json file such as this one: